Why you can trust Jerry

 How to back into a parking space

 If you have a rear view camera, use that too, but be careful not to rely on it too much.
-You may miss a car coming at a blind spot.
+You may miss a car coming in a blind spot.

 Once your car is positioned correctly, continue moving the car backwards.
 Continue to check the rear and side mirrors as you do so.
 Some cars also have backup cameras that will help guide you into the spot.
 Rear view cameras help many drivers back into a tight spot.